xmonader/info_foundation/docs/blog/escape-the-great-hack.md

-# An escape from the Great Hack Test
+# An escape from the Great Hack

 ![](img/escape.jpg)